peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 * `EInteger ShiftLeft​(int numberBits)`<br>
  Returns an arbitrary-precision integer with the bits shifted to the left by a number of bits.
+* `EInteger ShiftLeft​(EInteger eshift)`<br>
+ Returns an arbitrary-precision integer with the bits shifted to the left by a number of bits given as an arbitrary-precision integer.
 * `EInteger ShiftRight​(int numberBits)`<br>
+ Returns an arbitrary-precision integer with the bits shifted to the right.
+* `EInteger ShiftRight​(EInteger eshift)`<br>
  Returns an arbitrary-precision integer with the bits shifted to the right.
 * `int signum()`<br>
  Gets the sign of this object's value.